MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/DATA-STRUCTURE/Readme.md

 7. Write a python program show that merge sort is better that quick sort.

 # ASSIGNMENT 2
-1. Write a Python program to create a binary tree using recursive function and display that level wise.
+1. Write a Python program t too create a binary tree using recursive function and display that level wise.
 2. Write a Python program to create a binary tree using non-recursive function and display that level wise.
 3. Write a Python program to create a binary tree using array only and display the tree level wise.
 4. Write a Python program to identify the height of a binary tree.